- About Breast Cancer

 The More Than Pink Podcast is designed to give listeners an insight on what is happening in the field of breast cancer research, treatment, screening and survivorship.
-Experts in their fields, we are excited to share their knowledge with you.
+Through each episode, experts in various fields share their knowledge directly with you through guided conversations on a variety of topics.
 You can subscribe to our podcast here, or find it on iTunes, Soundcloud, Sticher or TuneIn.
 If you have any questions, or comments, please email us at email@example.com.

 Thanks for listening, and always be More Than Pink!

 “It’s going to be more than a race.
 It’s going to be an event for survivorship.
 It’s going to be an event where people can talk to one another openly and without shame and embarrassment.
 Share their journey’s.
 That’s really what it’s going to be.”

 ~ Nancy Brinker describing the very first Race for the Cure

 Susan G. Komen founder Nancy Brinker talks about how it all began and the impact the organization has had on breast cancer.

 “Decisions around cancer are not what they were 10 years ago when it was all about stage.
 And they are not just talking about molecular phenotyping.”

 ~ Dr. Debra Patt talking about the new conversations happening in health care